User Research - what is it, and why should you do it?

 We often get asked how user research differs from a usability study.
 Well, it depends on who you ask!
 Companies have traditionally used usability testing to compare multiple designs to find out which one performs better with users.
 But today, design teams are putting more value in conducting user research—so much so that some consider this expression outdated.
 A newer term gaining currency in the design community is user studies.

 Usability testing is one of many standard tools used in user research (alongside contextual inquiry, personas, card sorting, etc.).
 User research includes various methods that investigate user behavior, motivation, needs, and emotions to inform the design process.
 This data is then used to generate different perspectives on product designs, tested with users before implementation.

 The goal remains essentially the same: to obtain feedback on designs with or without testing them against competitors'.
 But instead of testing "Which design looks better?" designers now ask broader questions like "What's most important to our users?
 How do they feel about this part of our product?
 What would make them keep using it?"

-These changes in perspective have resulted in a new generation of tools and techniques teams can use to understand users better.
+These changes in perspective have resulted in a new generation of tools and techniques teams can use to understand users better, and test app ideasas much as possible.
 Some, like low-fidelity prototyping, are now household names.
 Others, like usability testing, remain as relevant as ever.

 Usability testing has always been one of the significant pillars of user research: it's one of the first things that come to mind when you think about it.
 It was originally used as a tool for refining product concepts.
 Still, it quickly evolved into something more general: a means for getting feedback on your designs before actually building them.